jspecify/jspecify/docs/docs/spec.md

 ## Nullness-delegating subtyping rules for Java {#nullness-delegating-subtyping}

-> Recall that this rule exists to handle subcomponents of types --- namely, type
+> Recall that this rule exists to handle subcomponents of types—namely, type
 > arguments and array component types.
 It essentially says "Check nullness
 > subtyping for subcomponents as appropriate."